 Finally, while many people will often use the two terms interchangeably, smoke alarms and smoke detectors are actually two different devices (as we touched on in part one of this series).
 They also have separate code requirements.
 Smoke alarms are self-contained devices with a built in sounder.
 When they detect smoke, they sound their own siren.
 They don’t always alert other alarms in the building.
 They also never communicate with a control panel to alert first responders.
 Someone on site who hears the sounder would need to manually call 911.

 Smoke detectors, on the other hand, do communicate with each other via a control panel.
 The control panel is often monitored to create an automatic response from the fire department.
 These devices detect smoke and sound a centralized siren that’s part of an alarm system.
 They ensure the whole building is alerted to a fire, not just the area that has a fire.
 These devices sometimes have their own built in sounder as well.
 Not knowing how to differentiate between these two types of devices leads to more confusion around fire laws and regulations.

 Putting it All Together

 If you have read both parts of this series, you should now know what the law says about smoke alarms and what goes into making the law.
 As we also pointed out in our last post, meeting minimum requirements is one thing.
 Performing the bare minimum is not always the best way to ensure your family and home is safe.
 Whether you already have a system in place or are designing one from scratch, feel free to contact us with any questions you may have.
-We would love to help you design a system that will not only make the local fire inspector happy, but will also protect you and your family from life-threatening fire and carbon monoxide hazards.
+We would love to help you design a system that will not only make the local fire inspector happy, but will also alert you and your family to life-threatening fire and carbon monoxide hazards.